Liz grew up as a "grease monkey" to her father, who taught her to fix and work with many things. She also enjoys

 It is surprising how many people just drive and drive until a problem comes along.
 This ends up costing more money than taking good care of the vehicle all along.
 When you consider that the things you can do yourself are easy enough, why wait until an expensive problem happens?

 Given that such problems usually crop up at the worst possible times, save yourself the headache, and be proactive.

 Here in California, and in many other states, we have very strict smog and emissions regulations, and cars must be inspected every two years.
 Repairs must be made if the vehicle fails the test.
 So, in a sense, we are “lucky” that we must have our cars checked on this biennial basis.
 A problem is caught and can be fixed before it causes us grief on the road.

 Maintenance Items to Check Regularly Include:

-- Check the oil level, top off if needed; be vigilant with regularly scheduled oil changes, and change the oil filter at the same time
+- Check the oil level, and top off if needed; be vigilant with regularly scheduled oil changes, and change the oil filter at the same time.

 - Check the air filter; change it if it's dirty.
 A dirty air filter will 'suffocate' your engine, causing it to use excess gas.